Find the perfect treat! Take quiz

 1. Preheat your oven to 350°F (175°C).

-2. Mix all ingredients in a large bowl until well combined.
-If the dough is too sticky, add a bit more flour.
+2. Mix all ingredients in a large bowl until combined.
+If the dough is too sticky, add a little more oat flour.

 3. Roll out the dough on a floured surface to about 1/4 inch thick.

-5. Bake on a parchment-lined baking sheet for about 20-25 minutes or until the edges are golden brown.
+5. Bake on a parchment-lined sheet for 20 to 25 minutes, until the edges are golden brown.

-6. Cool treats completely before storing them in an airtight container.
+6. Cool completely before storing in an airtight container.

 Leave a comment